🇫🇷 🇬🇧

 To: BDO International Executive Leadership

-Subject: BDO Morocco's Leadership of the North Africa & Francophone West Africa Cluster — Governance Proposal and Strategic Vision
+Subject: BDO Morocco's Leadership of the North Africa & Francophone West Africa Cluster — Conventional Governance Proposal and Strategic Vision

 Dear Colleagues,